Late-blooming magnetars: awakening as long period transients after a dormant cooling epoch: Enhanced spindown

+Fig.~\ref{fig: model 4 CT CC} presents time evolutions for the cumulative failure energy (dotted; scaled by $\bar{\zeta} = 10^{-3}$), magnetic energy (dashed), and rotational kinetic energy (thick band) for our representative CC (left panel) and CT (right) models.
+Note that $B_{p}$ is almost constant over the first $\sim 2$~Myr for the CT configuration (green curve in Fig.~\ref{fig: model 4 CT CC}), so that the combination $P \dot{P}$ appearing within equation \eqref{eq:braking} is also roughly constant.
+For CC cases, the polar field-strength decays and the baseline $E_{\rm rot}$ effectively plateaus after a $\sim$~Myr.
+This decay also arrests the stress build-up process after $\sim 10$~kyr and so failures, which were otherwise regularly excited, halt.
+Towards the end of the CC simulation we have $\bar{\zeta} E^{\rm acc}_{\rm fail}/E_{\rm rot} \sim 10^{-2}$, implying that adolescent activity cannot allow the system to mature with a long period since $E_{\rm rot}$ flattens and failures no longer occur due to field decay.

-For CC cases, magnetic decay occurs at $\ll$~Myr ages whereupon crustal failures, which were otherwise continuously excited, halt.
-Note in particular that towards the end of the simulation, the magnetic energy in the CC model approaches the cumulative failure energy so that magnetic activity should shut off completely and no further spindown enhancement can occur.
-At this stage, the efficiency-corrected, cumulative failure energy remains approximately two orders of magnitude lower than the rotational energy, implying that adolescent activity cannot allow the system to mature with a long period.
-While CC models dominated by small-scales and stronger fields overall can better explain X-ray observations of Galactic magnetars (Fig.~\ref{fig: luminosity}), they fare worse in terms of explaining ULPs.
+While CC models dominated by small-scales and with stronger fields can better explain X-ray observations of Galactic magnetars (Fig.~\ref{fig: luminosity}), they fare worse in terms of explaining LPTs.
 This is because, even though $\Rm \propto B$ is itself independent of the system length-scale, both the Hall and Ohmic times scale as $L^2$ which is smaller for multipoles (equation \ref{eq:reynolds}).
-This prevents \emph{any} CC model from reaching ULP-like periods even if $P \sim 10$~s earlier in life due to plentiful Hall activity \cite{pons2013}.
-In CT simulations by contrast failures only start taking place en masse when $P \sim 10$~s and $\Rm \gtrsim 100$.
+This prevents \emph{any} CC model from reaching LPT-like periods even if $P \sim 10$~s earlier in life due to the stronger field \citep{pons2013}.
+In CT simulations, failures only start taking place en masse when $P \sim 10$~s and $\Rm \gtrsim 100$.
 Around $\gtrsim 1$~Myr, the cumulative failure energy becomes comparable to the rotational energy for $\bar{\zeta} \approx 10^{-3}$, indicating that injected twists could effectively drain the entire rotational kinetic energy reservoir.